jolyonb/olxcleaner/README.md

 [![Build Status](https://api.travis-ci.org/jolyonb/edx-xml-clean.svg?branch=master)](https://travis-ci.org/jolyonb/edx-xml-clean) [![Coverage Status](https://codecov.io/gh/jolyonb/edx-xml-clean/branch/master/graphs/badge.svg)](https://codecov.io/gh/jolyonb/edx-xml-clean)

+This library aims to perform two functions:

-Validates the XML code for an edX course, reporting errors found and statistics.
+* Parse the XML code for an edX course, loading it into python objects
+* Validate the objects for errors

+Based on this, two programs are provided that leverage the library:

+* edx-cleaner.py constructs an error report, course tree and course statistics
+* edx-reporter.py constructs a LaTeX file representation of the course structure

 Version 0.1.0